Magic-JD/is-fast/README.md

 Block elements are HTML tags that should have **a new line before and after** them when processed.
 This helps preserve readability and logical structure in the parsed content.

+Block Elements support limited CSS selector features.

+div#center        will newline only divs that are marked center. div.this.that     will newline divs with the class this or the class that.
+.this.that        will newline any element with the class this OR the class that.
+#that             will newline any element with the id that.
+div#center.this   will newline any div with the id center OR the class this. div.this#center   is INVALID and will not work.
+.this#center      is INVALID and will not work.

 ### Example Configuration

 ```toml